Peter Popham: At The Independent

 In 1990 he joined the staff of the British newspaper The Independent as feature writer on The Independent Magazine under Alexander Chancellor.
 In 1997 he was appointed South Asia correspondent of the newspaper and moved to Delhi.
 While living in Delhi he drafted his novel Across the Great Divide, set before and after India's independence and partition.
 In 2002 he moved to Italy to become the Rome correspondent.

 In 2011 his study of Aung San Suu Kyi, The Lady and the Peacock, was published by Random House.
-It was translated into Dutch, Japanese, Korean, Chinese and Mongolian and published in the USA by The Experiment.
+It was translated into Dutch, Japanese, Korean, Chinese and Mongolian and published in the US by The Experiment.
 A pirated edition appeared in Burma, on sale at the headquarters of Suu Kyi's party, the National League for Democracy, in Yangon.
 His sequel, The Lady and the Generals, was published by Penguin Random House in 2016.

 Since leaving The Independent in 2016 he has written several plays, including The Kingdom of Heaven, performed at the Script Room in London in February 2019, and Savages, in a Zoom production directed by Sebastian Michael and starring Tim Bentinck, in July 2020.